The Delta (film): Production

-The Delta was filmed entirely in Memphis, Tennessee, Sachs's hometown, and includes scenes of Memphis locations.
+The Delta was filmed entirely in Memphis, Tennessee, Sachs's hometown.

 Reception

 The film received mostly positive reviews, with IndieWire calling it the "essence of independent film."
 Kevin Thomas of the Los Angeles Times called it "...so evocative that it is poetic in its impact."
 However, it was also criticized by The New York Times and others for leaving viewers with too many questions and moving too abruptly from plotline to plotline.

+On Rotten Tomatoes, The Delta has an approval rating of 63% based on 8 reviews, with an average rating of 6.2/10.